 \begin{itemize} \item \textbf{Story classification} determines if the story is plausible or not.
 Continuing with the example in Table \ref{tab:example}, the plausible story should be classified as plausible and the other two as implausible.

 \item \textbf{Conflict detection} involves identifying sentence pairs where the story becomes implausible.
-The conflicting sentences in the example of implausible-order in Table \ref{tab:example} are sentence 1 and 2, since once George puts the the glass in the microwave, it is not logical to fill it with water.
+The conflicting sentences in the example of implausible-order in Table \ref{tab:example} are sentences 1 and 2, since once George puts the glass in the microwave, it is not logical to fill it with water.

 \item \textbf{Physical state classification} recognizes the involved physical states in the conflicting sentences of implausible stories.
 In the case of the example implausible-cloze in Table \ref{tab:example}, the involved physical state is the temperature. \end{itemize}